jriguera/bosh-ironic-cpi-release/README.md

   one needs to define VLANs (besides the option of having OpenStack Neutron controlling the physical switch ports) for some NIC(s).

+* Limited support for persistent disks.
+Persistent disks are local to each server.
+  A persistent disk device (usually `/dev/sdc`) cannot be attached or moved to a different server than the one where it was originally created, because is physically attached to the server.
+If a job uses a persistent disk and a pool of  servers is defined, the CPI will select always the server where the disk
+  lives: the MAC address of the server is encoded in the disk id, that is how to setup the nexus between persistent disk and server.

 * LVM and/or RAID are not supported.
 LVM would be nice, but I think it will require a lot of changes in BOSH Agent which makes no sense to enable support in a ephemeral world.
 RAID setup could be managed by Ironic if the servers